-A dozen teenage metallers from South Shields wearing bike jackets, denim and long hair jumped on a coach to travel 200 mile south of Tyneside.
+A dozen teenage metallers from South Shields dressed in bike jackets, denim and long hair jumped on a coach to travel 200 mile south of Tyneside.

 The Heavy Metal Holocaust was on 1 August 1981 at Port Vale football ground, but from the off the neighbours tried to get the festival banned.

 The Nugent rumour appeared in the first issue of Kerrang, but it was just that, a rumour, and the eventual axeman who played on the day was Frank Marino & Mahogany Rush.

-But as the gears began to crunch and click, suddenly it was all over.
-Out on the field the disciples were still gathering around the stage, sensing something special was in the air.
+But as the gears began to click, suddenly it was all over, while out in the field the disciples gathered around the stage, sensing something special was in the air.

-Up came a middle order of two Canadians and one American fighting it out between each other.
-The slick American rock band Riot glide through their set with guile and finesse.
+Then up came two Canadians and one American band fighting it out between each other.
+The slick American rockers Riot glide through their set with guile and finesse.

-Next up was Triumph who searched for magic only to get caught in the crossfire, and manage to hang on bravely during the bottle wars.
-A solid performance from Marino, not giving up or giving in, earned a glowing respect from the sweltering hordes gathering at the altar.
+Next up Triumph searched for magic only to get caught in the crossfire and manage to hang on bravely during the bottle wars.
+A solid performance from Frank Marino earned a glowing respect from the sweltering hordes gathering at the altar.

 Research: Sounds, Set List, Kerrang & UK Rock Festivals.